-At each reporting year, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
-The calculations were made by the management with the assistance of independent certified appraisers.
+At each reporting date of financial position, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
+The calculations were made by the management with the assistance of independent certified evaluators.

 As at the date of preparation of this statements, no recognition of impairment of certain investments in subsidiaries has been identified.